-Health Poverty Action supports a reassessment of the War on Drugs
+Health Poverty Action supports a reassessment of the so called ‘war on drugs’.

-Watch our new animation exploring how global drug policies affect ordinary people around the world.
+Watch our animation exploring how global drug policies affect ordinary people around the world:

 Read our full report: Casualties of War: How the War on Drugs is harming the world’s poorest

-See what changes we are advocating for in our Policy Recommendations for UNGASS 2016
+See what changes we were advocating for in our Policy Recommendations for UNGASS 2016

 For further information please visit: